praswicaksono/ayoconnect-direct-debit-go/README.md

 # Contributing

-If you would like to contribue please read our contributing guidelines.
+If you would like to contribute please read our [contributing guidelines](https://github.com/praswicaksono/ayoconnect-direct-debit-go/blob/main/CONTRIBUTING.md).
 Any form of contribution is welcome.